Under the Fence: Everything Is Shaking

 Search for solid ground

 To ‘establish’ one’s existence is to ‘secure’ it, to keep it from blowing away.
 We become fanatical and aggressive because we are insecure.
 We grab for something solid.
 When we feel the ground shaking, anxiety grabs for something solid.
 Something that will stay still.
 Everything is soul-sized.
-Something in me gasps at the knowledge of human frailty, my mortality, the inevitability of death.
+Something in us gasps at the knowledge of human frailty, our mortality, the inevitability of death.
 The gasps turn into grasps for a secure foothold.

 Fanatical Zeal from Hidden Anxieties and Insecurity